-ENGL 215 Introduction to Creative Writing F odd (3 SH) (WI)
+ENGL 215 Introduction to Creative Writing

 Through imaginative writing-such as fiction, poetry and creative nonfiction- students discover the complications and nuances of what it means to be human both on this planet and even beyond any world we know.
 Techniques for completing a manuscript of writing are provided, with an opportunity for performance at the course's finality.
 This is a writing intensive course.
 Prerequisite: ENGL 102W